vipulnaik/working-drafts/eaf/my-2018-donations.md

-At the end of 2018, I donated $3,000 USD with the following allocation:
+At the end of 2018 (specifically, on December 22, 2018), I donated
+$3,000 USD with the following allocation:

 * $2,000 to GiveWell for discretionary regranting to top charities, by [check](https://www.givewell.org/about/donate/check)
 * $500 to the [$500,000 EA Donor Lottery](https://app.effectivealtruism.org/lotteries/63715163508813), on behalf of Issa Rice.
 This means that, in the 0.1%-probability case that I win the lottery, he will choose the allocation of the funds